 You will most likely be hiring a few developers who know how to build scalable scrapers and setting up some servers and related infrastructure to run these scrapers without interruption and integrating the data you extract into your business process.

 You can use full-service professionals such as ScrapeHero to do all this for you or if you feel brave enough, you can tackle this yourself.

 The choice of tools or frameworks should depend on a few factors depending upon the website(s) that you plan to scrape.
 Some tools are better than others at handling the complexity of the sites.
-Generally speaking, more flexible the tool, more the learning curve and conversely the easy to use tools may not handle complex sites or complex logic.
+Generally speaking, the more flexible the tool, the more the learning curve, and conversely the easy-to-use tools may not handle complex sites or complex logic.

 What is a complex website?

 Here are some examples of complex logic: